 Dexedrine addiction treatment is available across the United States.
 Any rehab center that offers amphetamine abuse rehabilitation will be able to treat dextroamphetamine addiction as well.
-Users should take time to locate a center that meets their needs, whether that means offering luxury facilities or allowing children to live with the patient while they get better.
-There are thousands of rehab centers in the country, which means that finding the right one requires just a little bit of research.
+Users should take time to locate a center that meets their needs, whether providing luxury facilities or allowing children to live with the patient while they get better.
+There are thousands of rehab centers in the country, which means finding the right one requires just a little bit of research.
 Everyone can find a drug treatment center that works for them.

 Anyone who is abusing Dexedrine or has thought about it should seek help.
 Rehabilitation programs excel at helping people change their thought processes and underlying conditions that fuel addiction.
 With their help, it is possible to live a clean and healthy life.